HDHP and HSA Annual Limits Increase for 2016

-, that annual limits affecting high deductible health plans (HDHPs) and health savings accounts (HSAs) will increase for calendar year 2015.
+The U.S. Treasury Department has announced through Revenue Procedure 2015-30 that three of the annual limits governing high deductible health plans (HDHPs) and health savings accounts (HSAs) will increase for calendar year 2016.

-In order to maintain an HDHP's HSA-eligible status, an employer sponsoring an HSA-eligible HDHP in 2015 will need to ensure that the HDHP's annual deductible is at least $1,300 for self-only coverage and at least $2,600 for family coverage.
-These minimum deductibles were $1,250 and $2,500, respectively, for calendar year 2014.
+In order to maintain HSA-eligible status, an HDHP’s annual deductible still must be at least $1,300 for self-only coverage and $2,600 for family coverage.
+These minimum deductibles have not changed from 2015.

 , Tara Schulstad Sciscoe